Patricio Cucchi

-Patricio Cucchi (born 5 March 1993) is an Argentine professional footballer who plays as a centre-forward for Instituto.
+Patricio Nicolás Cucchi (born 5 March 1993) is an Argentine professional footballer who plays as a centre-forward for Almagro.

 Career

 Cucchi began his career with Rosario Central.
 In June 2014, Cucchi was loaned to Torneo Federal A's Tiro Federal.
 He scored twice in his opening five appearances, netting in matches with Libertad and Independiente in September.
 Upon returning to his parent club, Cucchi soon departed on loan once again by signing with Unión Mar del Plata of Primera B Nacional.
 His professional bow came on 26 April against Atlético Paraná, with eight more appearances occurring; though just one was a start.
 January 2016 saw Cucchi join Libertad on a permanent deal.
 Six goals in 16 encounters followed.

 On 30 June 2016, Cucchi completed a move across Torneo Federal A by agreeing to sign for Gimnasia y Esgrima de Mendoza.
 He made his debut on 11 September versus Sportivo Desamparados, which was the first of 64 games in 2 seasons with the club which culminated with promotion to the second tier in 2017–18.
 He netted a brace on the opening day in 2018–19 against Temperley.
 A total of seventeen goals arrived that season in all competitions, with the forward subsequently announcing his intentions to depart at the conclusion of the campaign.
 A move to Colombia to play for Atlético Nacional was agreed on 28 June.
 In 2020, Cucchi was loaned out to Independiente Santa Fe for the rest of the year.